Hanns Scharff: Scharff's prisoners

-Scharff interrogated many prisoners over the course of his few years as an interrogator at Auswertestelle West.
+Scharff interrogated many prisoners over his few years as an interrogator at Auswertestelle West.
 Among the most famous of these was Lt.
 Col. Francis "Gabby" Gabreski, the top American fighter ace in Europe during the war.
-Scharff expressed his delight at finally being able to meet Gabreski, who had crashed his P-47 while strafing a German airfield, as he stated he had been expecting his arrival for some time.
-He had Gabreski's photo hanging on the wall in his office for months prior to his arrival in anticipation of his capture and interrogation.
-Gabreski holds the distinction of being one of the few captives that Scharff never gained any intelligence from during interrogation.
+Scharff expressed his delight at finally meeting Gabreski, who had crashed his P-47 while strafing a German airfield, as he stated he had been expecting his arrival for some time.
+He had Gabreski's photo hanging on the wall in his office for months before he arrived in anticipation of his capture and interrogation.
+Gabreski is one of the few captives from whom Scharff never gained any intelligence during interrogation.
 Scharff and Gabreski remained friends well after the war.
-In 1983, they reenacted an interrogation at a reunion held in Chicago of Stalag Luft III POWS.
+In 1983, they reenacted an interrogation at a reunion held in Chicago of Stalag Luft III POWs.

 Scharff also interrogated Col. Hubert Zemke, Maj.
 Duane Beeson, Capt.
 John T. Godfrey, Col. Charles W. Stark, Maj.
 Gerald W. Johnson, and Col. Einar Axel Malmstrom, amongst many others.

 He was also asked to interrogate Lt.
 Martin J. Monti, who later pleaded guilty to treason against the United States for his activities during the war.
 Scharff was asked to testify during his trial in the U.S. in 1948.

 Immigration to the U.S.

-Scharff first came to the U.S. in 1948 when he was asked to testify in Lt.
+Scharff came to the United States in 1948 when asked to testify in Lt.
 Monti's treason trial.
 While there, he met with various USAF officials and lectured about prisoner interrogation techniques at the Pentagon and other locales.

 The Interrogator

 Following the war and his moving to the U.S., Scharff began to write his memoirs of his time as a Luftwaffe interrogator.
 He reportedly never meant for his writings to be seen by anyone but himself.
 He chose select sections to publish in Argosy Magazine in 1950 in the form of a brief article titled "Without Torture".
 In the 1970s, military author Raymond Toliver contacted Scharff and asked if he could collaborate with him to publish what Scharff had written about his wartime experiences.
-Toliver examined what Scharff had written, and went about contacting many of the associates and former prisoners Scharff spoke about in his writings to verify what Scharff had claimed.
+Toliver examined what Scharff had written and contacted many of the associates and former prisoners Scharff spoke about in his writings to verify what Scharff had claimed.
 Many of those contacted wrote letters to Toliver in return, which he then published in the book chronologically alongside what Scharff had written.
-In addition, Toliver conducted his own research of Scharff's life before, during, and after the war, essentially writing a nearly complete biography of Scharff in addition to Scharff's personal thoughts.
+In addition, Toliver researched Scharff's life before, during, and after the war, essentially writing a nearly complete biography of Scharff in addition to Scharff's personal thoughts.
 The book was published in 1978 under the title The Interrogator: the Story of Hanns Scharff, Luftwaffe's Master Interrogator.
 It was republished by a different publisher in 1997.